HoBeZwe/SphericalScattering.jl/docs/src/dipoles.md

 FitzgeraldDipole
 ```

-!!! warning
+!!! note
-    The orientation is so far not automatically normalized!
+    The `orientation` is automatically normalized.

 ---